Estimated Read Time: 6 Minutes

 Even with such a wide selection, stains have colour limitations.
 If you ever see a picture of a bright white kitchen like the one below, the cabinets are almost guaranteed to be painted (or otherwise made from an alternative finish or material like thermofoil or laminate).
-Stains can't quite achieve the same level of brightness of paint.
+Stains can't quite achieve the same level of brightness as paint.

 Check out more pictures of this Whimsical White painted kitchen in our showcase!

 Unlike stains, solid paints adhere to the top of wood or MDF surfaces, creating an opaque, uniform finish.
 If you paint your cabinets, there’s not much point in selecting a species for its grain pattern, as it won’t show through the paint.
-Typically, birch and MDF are recommended as paint-grade wood.
+Typically, birch, maple, and MDF are recommended as paint-grade wood.

 Paint colours tend to be more vibrant than stains, and so they’re the logical choice for homeowners wanting to build a colourful room.
 With paint, all colours, like blue, white, and even custom colours, are possible.

 Please note that paint and stain colours diminish with exposure to sunlight.
 Regardless of your finish choice, your cabinet's colour may fade slightly over time.